pkiyer/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-access-ravello.rst

    * Add the language you want to have for your keyboard mapping.

 Once you have access to your environment, you can go directly to the container connector section: :ref:`container-connector`

+---> All the files referenced in this guide can be accessed in the /home/ubuntu/f5-demo directory.
+Please use the files in this directory, to avoid syntax issues from copy/paste errors  <---